-Island Peak and Ama Dablam Expedition
+Island Peak and Ama Dablam Expedition-32 Days

-Trip Price
+Trip Facts

 The Island Peak and Ama Dablam Expedition combination offers the rare chance to climb two legendary Himalayan peaks in one seamless journey.
 Island Peak (6,189m) serves as the ideal acclimatization climb before attempting the stunning and technical Ama Dablam (6,812m), one of the most beautiful mountains in the world.